-- The report should concisely summarize your experiments by comparing and contrasting the various design points that you generated.
+- Please write your report in a single-column and single-space format with a 10pt font size.
+Page limit is ONE, including necessary figures and tables.
+You may place figures side-by-side in one line to save space. - The report should start with an overview of the document.
+This should inform the reader what the report is about, and highlight the major results.
+In other words, this is similar to an abstract in a technical document. - There should be a section that summarizes your experiments by comparing and contrasting the various design points that you generated.
 You are encouraged to create a table and additional plots to that clearly show the design choices, resulting performance, area/resource allocation, and accuracy. - All of the figures and tables should have captions.
 These captions should do their best to explain the figures (explain axis, units, etc.).
 Ideally you can understand the report just by looking at the figures and captions.
-But please avoid just putting some results and never saying anything about them. - The report should only show screenshots from the tool when they demonstrate some significant idea.
+Please avoid just putting some results and never saying anything about them. - The report should only show screenshots from the tool when they demonstrate some significant idea.
 If you do use screenshots, make sure they are readable (e.g., not blurry).
 In general, you are expected to create your own figures.
 While more time consuming, it allows you to show the exact results, figures, and ideas you wish to present.